Way of Life (Lil Wayne song)

 "Way of Life" is the only single by rapper Lil Wayne from his album 500 Degreez.
 It features Big Tymers and TQ.
 The song samples "Don't Look Any Further" by Dennis Edwards featuring Siedah Garrett.

-"Way of Life" references "Paid in Full" ("Paid in Full" also samples "Don't Look Any Further") also samples with Mannie Fresh saying at the end "What happened to peace?
+"Way of Life" references "Paid in Full" ("Paid in Full" also samples "Don't Look Any Further") with Mannie Fresh saying at the end "What happened to peace?
 Peace."